- When did BMW stop using spare tires?

 - Why does my BMW not have a spare tire?

 - What happens if your BMW has a puncture?

 In the past, getting a flat tire while driving was an annoyance, but one that was easily remedied.
 Temporarily, at least, with the car’s spare tire.

 A quick change on the side of the road and you were back behind the wheel again.
 But spare tires aren’t as common in many new cars these days for a multitude of reasons.

 So, do BMWs have spare tires?

-BMWs do not come fitted with spare tires, instead they tend to have run-flat tires.
+BMWs do not have spare tires, instead they have run-flat tires.
 The company cites weight-saving benefits and the low-frequency of punctures as reasons for ditching spare tires across its range of cars.

 Unfortunately if you’re in the market for a modern BMW then you’re going to have to put up with the run-flat option, but when did BMW stop fitting spare tires to its cars, and what happens if you have a puncture without a spare tire?